ayoayco/McFly/README.md

-McFly
+McFly - Back to the Basics.
+Into the Future.
 ---

 McFly is a framework that grows with you.

 Start at the very basic of writing HTML files and enhance with standard web technologies or go advanced as you like, at your own pace.

+It will never get in the way between you and the web platform.

 - HTML pages
 - Server-Side Rendering logic
 - Custom Elements
 - REST APIs
-- Universal Deployment
+- Deployment Anywhere

 ...all in the same project.